 Every factor must feature a range where the minimum and maximum units are set.
 This helps the salesperson keep his/her business priorities within acceptable limits.

-Reasons for doing so are-
+The reasons for doing so are-

 - On one hand, anything less than the minimum will be a deal-breaker as the deal won’t be a feasible one business-wise.